Times right now are uncertain.

 Your website is already the public face of your company.
 As such, it is your front line for dealing with the public.
 I recommend creating a special dedicated page that outlines your business’s plan to deal with the Coronavirus disease (COVID-19) to reassure customers and employees alike.
 I would also add a notification or alert bar at the top or bottom of every page with a brief message that points to your Coronavirus Disease (COVID-19) page, so it’s easily found and accessible by all at a glance.

 A perfect example of this is the notification bar we added to our website (see the top of this page) that directs our clients and visitors to an article explaining how Engines of Creation is dealing with this crisis.

 Here are some great examples of a notification bar at work:

 Most businesses and organizations already have a well-established email list and if your business falls into this category, use it.
 Email is an excellent method of reaching the public directly.
 A quick email that outlines your business’s Coronavirus Disease (COVID-19) plan will go a long way to keeping customers informed.

 Facebook and social media

 Facebook, Instagram, Twitter, and YouTube are fantastic methods of reaching your customers and the public in general during an emergency.
-You should not hesitate to post across all of your social media accounts about the steps your business is taking to help prevent the spread of Coronavirus Disease (COVID-19).
+You should not hesitate to post across all of your social media accounts about your business’s steps to help prevent the spread of Coronavirus Disease (COVID-19).

 Many social media accounts limit the amount of information you can post at any given time, so I recommend posting an overview with a link to your website’s Coronavirus Disease (COVID-19) plan page.
-This will allow you to get the most important information out to the public immediately and then point to more information on your businesses website.
+This will allow you to immediately get the most important information out to the public and then point to more information on your business’ website.

 Google My Business, Bing Places for Business, & Yelp